ZamurVedovatto/angular-refocus-trapfocus/README.md

 # AngularProject

-Refocus on the element that opened the modal after closing it; Trapfocus inside modals
+Refocus on the element that opened the modal after closing it Trapfocus inside modals